GrosSacASac/DOM99/readme.md

  * Static Load time template rendering with custom elements
  * Run time template rendering and insertion

 Both ways are **complementary** and use the same core ideas.
 To illustrate this imagine you want to have a web page with an article and comments.
-When the page loads you want to display the article and already display the 2 last comments, later when the user scrolls down or clicks a button to show more comments we load more comments into the page.
+When the page loads you want to display the article and already display the 2 last comments without another client-server round-trip, later when the user scrolls down or clicks a button to show more comments we load more comments into the page with dynamic template insertion.
 We here define a comment as some text and a date.
 What we want initially is something like this

     <html>